Quetwoh/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that creates a directory named
+Create a script that creates a directory named